NaveenKumar-008/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm:
-1. Start the program
-2. Import the python pandas library as pd
+1. Import the necessary packages.
-3. Read the contents of the Spam csv file
+2. Read the given csv file and display the few contents of the data.
-4. Display the first 5 rows of the dataset using head()
-5. Assign x as v1 values and y as v2 values
+3. Assign the features for x and y respectively.
-6. From sklearn library select the feature extraction and import CountVectorizer
-7. CountVectorizer will convert the Text to Numerical Data
-8. From sklearn library import Support Vector Classifier (ie. SVC)
-9. Predict the x_test using SVC
+4. Split the x and y sets into train and test sets.
+5. Convert the Alphabetical data to numeric using CountVectorizer.
+6. Predict the number of spam in the data using SVC (C-Support Vector Classification) method of SVM (Support vector machine) in sklearn library.
-10. Print the accuracy of the SVM Model
+7. Find the accuracy of the model.
-11.Stop the program

 ## Program:
 ```